 Eruptive xanthomatosis is a skin condition that causes small yellow-red bumps to appear on the body.
-It can occur in people who have very high blood fats (lipids).
-These patients also frequently have diabetes.
+It can occur in people who have a very high blood triglyceride level.
+These people also frequently have diabetes.

 Eruptive xanthoma; Eruptive xanthomata; Xanthoma - eruptive; Diabetes - xanthoma

-Eruptive xanthomatosis is a rare skin condition caused by excessively high lipids in the blood.
+Eruptive xanthomatosis is a rare skin condition caused by an excessively high triglyceride level in the blood.
 It can occur in people with poorly-controlled

 Cholesterol and triglycerides are types of fats that naturally occur in your blood.
 High levels increase the risk for heart disease and other health problems.

-When diabetes is not well-controlled, there is less insulin in the body.
-Low insulin levels makes it harder for the body to break down fats in the blood.
+When diabetes is not well-controlled, the insufficient insulin level makes it harder for the body to break down fats in the blood.
 This increases the level of fats in the blood.
-The extra fat can collect under the skin to form small bumps (lesions).
+The extra fat can collect under the skin to form small bumps which are xanthomas.

 The skin bumps may vary in color from yellow, orange-yellow, red-yellow, to red.
 A small red halo may form around the bump.
 The bumps are:

-While harmless, the bumps may be itchy and tender.
+While harmless by themselves, the bumps may be itchy and tender.
 They tend to appear on the:

 Exams and Tests